 The Royal School of Needlework teaches bespoke live and online hand embroidery classes with a number of museums and partners around the UK including the V&A and Fashion & Textile museums in London and the D-Day Story in Portsmouth.
 Each class is inspired by a current exhibition at the venue.

 From time to time we teach bespoke hand embroidery classes at the V&A Museum in London.

 We teach bespoke hand embroidery classes at the Fashion & Textile Museum with special designs inspired by their exhibitions.
 Classes include exhibition entry.

 We have partnered with The D-Day Story to teach classes to celebrate the Overlord Embroidery which was made by the RSN from 1968 to 1974.
-This year we have run online classes which include a fascinating talk on the Overlord.
-Look out for more online and in-person classes soon.

 In 2019/20 we partnered with Hampton Court Palace to offer four unique and exclusive events to view the Lost Dress of Elizabeth I exhibition with the Curator and stitch beautiful motifs inspired by the Bacton Altar Cloth.
 Look out for future collaborations.

 We are delighted to continue our partnership with the Aga Khan Centre in London’s vibrant King’s Cross.
 Join RSN Studio Embroiderer, Masako Newton, to stitch a stunning Flower Pin Brooch.
 You will learn Silk Shading and Stumpwork techniques to create a beautiful pink Hellebore flower which you will make up as a lapel pin.
 The online embroidery class will take place in November marking their acclaimed exhibition, Making Paradise (29 April-30 September).
 The exhibition featured a selection of Masako’s unique flowers and RSN tutor, Jung Byun’s award-winning embroidered Peacock mirror.